dorkamotorka/ebpf-labs/labs/my-first-ebpf-program-5120140e/index.md

 createdAt: 2025-08-20
 updatedAt: 2025-08-20

-cover: __static__/cover.png
+cover: __static__/new.png

 ---

 When you start the tutorial, you’ll see a `Term 1` terminal and an `IDE` on the right-hand side.
-You are logged in as `root`, and the current working directory (`/`) already contains the `ebpf-hello-world` folder.
-Inside, you’ll find the [eBPF Hello World example](https://github.com/dorkamotorka/ebpf-hello-world), implemented with [ebpf-go](https://ebpf-go.dev/) — a Golang eBPF framework developed as part of the Cilium project.
+You are logged in as `laborant`, and the current working directory (`/`) already contains the `ebpf-hello-world` folder.
+Inside, you’ll find the [eBPF Hello World example](https://github.com/dorkamotorka/ebpf-hello-world), implemented with [ebpf-go](https://ebpf-go.dev/) — a Golang eBPF framework developed as part of the [Cilium](https://cilium.io/) project.

 And there are several good reasons for this choice:

-- **Cloud Native alignment** – Most Cloud Native tools are written in Go.
-Learning eBPF through a Golang framework puts you one step ahead if you plan to integrate eBPF with Kubernetes, container runtimes, or cloud tooling.
+- **Cloud Native alignment** – Most Cloud Native tools are written in Go - Kubernetes, Docker, Prometheus, ArgoCD and so on.
+Learning eBPF through a Golang framework puts you one step ahead if you plan to integrate eBPF with container runtimes, or cloud tooling.

-- **Proven and well-supported** – ebpf-go is maintained by Cilium and supported by many large enterprises.
+- **Proven and well-supported** – ebpf-go is maintained by Cilium and supported by many large enterprises including Cisco, Google, Datadog, Cloudflare.
 Cilium is a leading project in the eBPF ecosystem, and its backing ensures the framework remains stable, secure, and production-ready.

 - **Developer experience** – The API is idiomatic Go, making it easier for Go developers to quickly become productive without context switching between languages.